PPSMI: Objective

 According to the statement regarding PPSMI in the Ministry of Education's website:

 The rationale for the decision to change the medium of instruction from the Malay Language to English for the teaching and learning of Science and Mathematics subjects was made based on the government’s concern on the nation’s human capital development towards achieving the standard of a developed country, as well as an early preparation to compete in the era of globalization.

 It is widely known that the field of science and mathematics form the basis and have a crucial role in the progress and development of a country.
 Various innovations and discoveries in these two fields happen rapidly and information access is mostly in the English language.

 English language is also the language spoken internationally and mastery in this language would allow easy access to information in these fields.

 In conclusion, the policy decision to implement PPSMI was made to ensure students’ mastery in science and mathematics in view of the fact that most of the sources are available in the English language.
 Indirectly, it is also hoped that the implementation of PPSMI would contribute to the enhancing of students’ command of the language.

-When proposing the policy, Mahathir Mohamad was in the opinion that Malaysia's progress is declining in the age of globalisation, and he had hoped that this policy gives a competitive edge to the nation, following the footsteps of Singapore and India which are moving forward because of their utilisation of the English language.
+When proposing the policy, Mahathir was in the opinion that Malaysia's progress is declining in the age of globalisation, and he had hoped that this policy gives a competitive edge to the nation, following the footsteps of Singapore and India which are moving forward because of their utilisation of the English language.